stevecet/jsprojects/README.md

 # jsprojects
-This is a repo of some vanilla javascript projectşmade by me
+This is a repo of some vanilla javascript projects made by me